 At the Gay Games VII in Chicago (July 2006), Kopay was a featured announcer in the opening ceremonies.
 Currently active as a motivational speaker, Kopay announced in September 2007 that he would be leaving $1 million as an endowment to the University of Washington Q Center, a resource and support center for gay, lesbian, bisexual and transgender students and faculty.
 In early 2008 Kopay left the Los Angeles area to relocate to Seattle, where he still receives hundreds of letters from fans of his book who received understanding, support and inspiration from his life story.

 In 1993 David Slattery, general manager of the Washington Redskins in the early 1970s, came out as homosexual, long after he had left the sport.

-Wade Davis (below right) was a defensive back for the Redskins for the 2003 season.
+Wade Davis (below) was a defensive back for the Redskins for the 2003 season.
 He announced he was gay when he participated in the Gay Lesbian Straight Education Network's "Changing The Game" program, which is designed to fight against homophobia in K thru 12 athletics by starting a dialogue about the issue.

 Role models of greatness.